tahamahmoud7097-wq/VisualAlgoStudio/README.md

 The project is licensed under [AGPL v3](https://www.gnu.org/licenses/agpl-3.0.html) to ensure all modifications remain open source.

 ⚠️ This repo is work-in-progress.
-Lots of files/routes are placeholders or temporary experiments, most of the algorithms in sorting are polished but will still be ported to Node.js as they are just expirements for now, though their current structure will stay similar in Node.js.
+Lots of files/routes are placeholders or temporary experiments, most of the algorithms in sorting are polished but will still be ported to Node.js & rust as they are just expirements for now, though their current structure will stay similar in Node.js and rust.